 - Bonus Round: The Blitz Bonanza.
 Here, the contestant spun a wheel to reveal up to four parts of the puzzle; if they landed on an already-revealed part of the Blitz Board, that spin was considered "wasted", and the contestant could take a fifth spin if they forfeited the prize package won in the main game.
 Solving the puzzle won a cash jackpot that started at $10,000.

 - Game Show Winnings Cap: Contestants who made it to the Blitz Bonanza four times retired undefeated.

-- Progressive Jackpot: Winning the Bonus Round earned the contestant a jackpot that started at $10,000 and increased by $5,000 (later $2,500) each time it wasn't won.
-The jackpot froze when it hit $25,000.
+- Progressive Jackpot: Winning the Blitz Bonanza earned the contestant a jackpot that started at $10,000 and increased by $5,000 (later $2,500) each time it wasn't won.
+The jackpot froze when it hit $25,000 (later $20,000).

-- Show The Folks At Home: The number of words in a puzzle.
+- Show the Folks at Home: The number of words in a puzzle.
 Peter Marshall mucked it up in the pilot's first bonus round, but the contestant didn't get the clue.

 This show provides examples of: